 Food insecurity is being without reliable access to a sufficient quantity of affordable and nutritious food; this can be due to lack of money and/or access to resources.
 SMC offers food resources on campus and off campus!

 Bodega (Food Pantry)

 SMC's First Centralized Food Pantry!
 Any currently enrolled student is welcome to come by to receive non-perishable food items, fresh produce, and toiletries.
-Open Wednesdays from 11 a.m. - 3 p.m. (neighbors the main cafeteria on the east side (by the science building).
-For instructions and Covid Guidelines: Food Security Programs
+Open 5 days a week!
+For more information about Bodega and instructions on how to access this great resource, please visit: Food Security Programs

 Housing insecurity refers to challenges in: